tin2tin/Auto_Edit_on_Sound/README.md

-# Auto Edit on Sound
+# Auto Edit on Sound by Olly Funkster
 Blender VSE Addon to cut up audio and video clips to remove silence or assemble audio peaks.

 ## Why?